Hephzibah House Guest House

 copy of the Bill of Sale, when the house was purchased by

 On the original plan you would notice that

 the building has only four

-floors, while the actual building has five.
+above ground floors, while the building now has five.

 The fifth floor was added after the original building was